OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 3. Send ZIP bombs, XML bombs (otherwise known as billion laughs attack), or simply huge files in a way to fill the server storage which hinders and damages the server's availability
 4. Overwrite an existing file on the system
 5. Client-side active content that could lead to all types of client-side attacks if the file is publicly retrievable
+6. Make the user upload a file without the user's consent, by crafting a Cross-Site Request Forgery attack (CSRF).

 ### Public File Retrieval